Hybrid Event Shaping to Stabilize Periodic Hybrid Orbits: Examples and Results

 \subsection{2D hopper}

 The spring-loaded inverted pendulum (SLIP) is a popular model for dynamic legged locomotion \cite{McMahon_SLIP,HolmesLeggedLocomotion,SLIP_running}.
-This simple hopper model is effective at capturing dynamic properties of animal and robot locomotion \cite{templates_and_anchors} and has been used as a test bed for different types of hybrid controllers \cite{clock_torque_slip}.
+This simple hopper model is effective at capturing dynamic properties of animal and robot locomotion \cite{templates_and_anchors} and has been used as a test bed for hybrid controllers \cite{clock_torque_slip}.